johndoehack/camsnap/README.md

     research tool, which allows people to take camera snapshots in real-time remotely using generated malicious link.

-# How to install CamSnap
+# How to install camsnap

     INFO: Camera Snapshot will be installed into /bin and /usr/local/bin as /bin/camsnap and /usr/local/bin/camsnap!